CLUSTER FAILOVER

 @admin, @slow, @dangerous,

-This command, that can only be sent to a Redis Cluster replica node, forces the replica to start a manual failover of its master instance.
+This command, which can only be sent to a Redis Cluster replica node, forces the replica to start a manual failover of its primary instance.

-4. The replica starts a failover, obtains a new configuration epoch from the majority of the masters, and broadcasts the new configuration.
+3. The replica starts the failover, gets a new configuration epoch from a majority of primary nodes, and broadcasts the new configuration.

-5. The old master receives the configuration update: unblocks its clients and starts replying with redirection messages so that they'll continue the chat with the new master.
+4. The old primary receives the configuration update, unblocks its clients, and starts returning redirection messages so clients connect to the new primary.

 The command behavior can be modified by two options: FORCE and TAKEOVER.

-If the FORCE option is given, the replica does not perform any handshake with the master, that may be not reachable, but instead just starts a failover ASAP starting from point 4.
-This is useful when we want to start a manual failover while the master is no longer reachable.
+If the FORCE option is given, the replica does not perform any handshake with the primary, that may be not reachable, but instead just starts a failover starting from point 4 above.
+This is useful when you want to start a manual failover while the primray is no longer reachable.

-However using FORCE we still need the majority of masters to be available in order to authorize the failover and generate a new configuration epoch for the replica that is going to become master.
+However, using FORCE requires that the majority of primaries are available to authorize the failover and generate a new configuration epoch for the replica that is going to become primary.

-There are situations where this is not enough, and we want a replica to failover without any agreement with the rest of the cluster.
-A real world use case for this is to mass promote replicas in a different data center to masters in order to perform a data center switch, while all the masters are down or partitioned away.
+There are situations where this is not enough, and you want a replica to failover without any agreement with the rest of the cluster.
+A real world use case for this is to mass promote replicas in a different data center to primaries in order to perform a data center switch, while all the primaries are down or partitioned away.

 The TAKEOVER option implies everything FORCE implies, but also does not use any cluster authorization in order to failover.
 A replica receiving CLUSTER FAILOVER TAKEOVER will instead: